 Gorilla watching in Congo is a very exciting experience but remember that tracking can really get you worn out, sweaty and hungry.
 There are some simple tips and things you need to take into consideration in order to enjoy the whole experience right from the time you enter the forest look for the gorilla family.
 You should:-

-- Prepare mentally for the gorilla trekking activity and be reasonably fit.
+- Prepare mentally before tracking gorilla and be reasonably fit.
 When ready physically and mentally, navigating through the difficult terrain can be a walk over.
 If you are not sure of your general fitness, train yourself before the tour by walking under the sun or walking on foot for long distances.

 - Keep yourself warm and well covered with gardening gloves, long sleeved shirts and pants.
 Long and thick synthetic stockings will also help keep you warm in high altitudes.

-- Gorilla trekking is a year round activity but the dry season is the best time to visit Virunga National Park.
+- Gorilla tours are carried out throughout the year but the dry season is the best time to visit Virunga National Park.
 The heavy rains in the months of October to November and March to April can make the pathways muddy and slippery.

 - Hire the services of a good and well organized tour operator that will get everything ready with regards to bookings.
 A good tour company provides you with detailed information about the tour and removes away the burdens of getting everything done by yourself leaving you free with the task of only showing up for the trek.

-- A well planned gorilla trek is a well equipped one with a high quality camera, enough water, snacks, waterproof backpack and insect repellants.
+- A well planned gorilla trek is a well equipped one with a high quality camera, enough water, snacks, waterproof backpack and insect repellents.